OpenAuditLabs/oal-web/README.md

 ### Prerequisites

-- Node.js (version X.X.X or higher)
+- Node.js (version 18.X or higher)
 - pnpm
 - Access to an OpenAuditLabs backend instance